SciSharp/TensorFlow.NET/tensorflowlib/README.md

 More information about [System.Drawing on Linux](<https://www.hanselman.com/blog/HowDoYouUseSystemDrawingInNETCore.aspx>).

 ### Run TensorFlow in GPU
-Before running verify you installed  CUDA and cuDNN (TensorFlow v1.15 is compatible with CUDA v10.0 and cuDNN v7.4), and make sure the corresponding cuda version is compatible.
+Before running verify you installed  CUDA and cuDNN (TensorFlow v1.15 is compatible with CUDA v10.0 and cuDNN v7.4 , TensorFlow v2.x is compatible with CUDA v10.2 and cuDNN v7.65), and make sure the corresponding cuda version is compatible.

 #### Run in Mac OS
 There is no GPU support for macOS.